benninge/wearable_suit/README.md

 Before flashing the firmware to the sensor boards, the Arduino bootloader needs to be flashed to the sensor boards according to the [Arduino ISP instructions](https://www.arduino.cc/en/Tutorial/ArduinoISP).
 The sensor board firmware can be found in the "arduino/src/mpu9250_basicDMP" folder.

 The Digital Motion Processor (DMP) on the IMU of each sensor board performs 6-axis sensor fusion (ignoring the integrated magnetometer and barometer) using the [motion driver library](http://www.digikey.de/en/pdf/i/invensense/motion-driver-6-1-user-guide) of Invensense.
 The resulting quaternions and acceleration values are transmitted over I^2C to the ATmega328P microcontroller 100 times per second.
-The microcontroller then converts the quaternions into the euler coordinate system and normalizes the acceleration values into multiples of g = 9.81 m/s^2.
+The microcontroller then converts the quaternions into the Euler coordinate system and normalizes the acceleration values into multiples of g = 9.81 m/s^2.
 9-axis fusion is possible using the MPU9250, but would result in a slower update rate and additional need to calibrate the magnetometer each time the suit is powered up.

 We use master-slave communication over RS485 to communicate these values from each sensor board to the mainboard.
 The master (mainboard) requests new sensor values of one slave (sensor board) at a time.
 This avoids possible packet collisions on the bus.
 To differentiate the sensor boards from each other, the SLAVE_ID in mpu9250_basicDMP.ino has to be set to 1 through 4.
 Once a sensor board receives a request for new values, it checks if the request was meant for its SLAVE_ID.
 If that is the case, it sends back a package with the current yaw, pitch, roll, the current rates at which these values change, and the 3-axis acceleration values.